ULTIMATE GUIDE TO THE AIRA SYSTEM-1 PLUGOUT SYNTHESIZER

 The SYSTEM-100 PLUG-OUT is a modern reproduction of the classic 1975 semi-modular monosynth.
 This software synthesizer perfectly integrates into the SYSTEM-1 hardware.
 In the software, connecting cables between the patch points enables you to alter the signal path and modulate various parameters.
 The new Pin Routing Matrix provides a visual representation of the connections, making it easier and quicker to patch away.

 Discover the other PLUG-OUTS like the PROMARS and SH-2 HERE

 [SOUNDS OF THE ROLAND SOFTWARE SYNTHESIZERS]

 TIP #11: SAVE, EDIT AND RECALL UP TO 128 KILLER SYNTH PATCHES

 The [MANUAL] button provides a start point from which you can create new patches.
 If you are the type to avoid presets, this is the where you should begin!
 It can be particularly handy for live performance, if you want to create a new patch on the fly.
 To set the Manual start point, first ensure that the [MANUAL] button is lit, and then start to create and shape your sound.

 You can then save your custom sound to a new user bank, by holding down the corresponding memory button (1-8).

-The saved PLUG-OUT also has eight banks of eight presets giving you a total of 128 monophonic and polyphonic sounds available at a press of a button.
+There are eight banks of eight presets in the saved PLUG-OUT, giving you a total of 128 monophonic and polyphonic sounds at a press of a button.
 However only one PLUG-OUT can be saved onto the SYSTEM-1 at a time so choose wisely!